bonham000/celsius-rewards-explorer/README.md

 # Working with the CSV Data

 This application uses the CSV files provided by the Celsius Proof of Community feature.
-These CSV files are very large and exist in the `csv/original-csv-data/` folder, which is ignored from version control because the files are so large.
+These CSV files are very large (over 1GB) and exist in the `csv/original-csv-data/` folder, which is ignored from version control because the files are so large.
 To work with the raw data locally following the follow steps:

 1. Download a CSV file from the Celsius Proof of Community Feature.
 2. Open the `parse-csv.ts` file and check the `DATE_IDENTIFIER` value.
 If the CSV you have is for the most recent dataset, use this identifier.
 Otherwise, increment the identifier appropriately.